mbwika/mbwika.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MS in Cybersecurity, Technology, and Policy
+    - course: MS Cybersecurity, Technology, and Policy
       institution: The University of Texas at Dallas
       year: 2024
-    - course: BS in Computer Science
+    - course: BS Computer Science
       institution: Maseno University - Kenya.
       year: 2019